.js extension) by giving the

 <a href="#" onclick="alert('Hi');">Click Me</a>

-To access your console on Chrome, right click on the page, and select Inspect.
+To access your console on Chrome (and most browsers in general), right-click on the page, and select Inspect.

 What you see now is your Developer Tools window.
 From here you can do many cool things such as monitor how much data has been transferred between you and the server, how long that has taken, and adjust CSS styles on the fly.

 However, what we are interested in right now is getting to the console.
 To do so select the Console tab at the top.

 To add a single line comment, you just prepend what you want as a comment with two slashes, like this: